brickcap/openresty_examples/book.md

 ```
 The context of execution  becomes important in this case since it mimicks the behaviour of nginx rewrite directive.
-The only allowed location where the optional bool parameter can be used as true is the rewrite_by_lua/rewrite_by_lua_file
+Thus the only allowed context where the optional bool parameter can be used as true is the rewrite_by_lua/rewrite_by_lua_file

 **The url arguments**